plourenco/website-blog/src/posts/proto-prototype/index.md

 traditional syntax?
 Using prototypes!

 > [Recall](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)
-> that, in JavaScript, classes are a special type of functions.
-And functions
+> that, in JavaScript, classes are a special type of function.
+Functions
-> are no more than first-class objects, because they can have properties and
+> are no more than first-class objects because they can have properties and
 > methods just like any other object.

 The field `name` is pretty straightforward, defined inside a function.
-Conversely the `print` method will be part of `Parent`'s prototype, because when an object is instantiated, its `__proto__` will be booted with that exact method.
+Conversely, the `print` method will be part of `Parent`'s prototype because when an object is instantiated, their `__proto__` will be booted with that exact method.

 ```javascript